MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-discovery.md

 Additionally, Cloud App Security enables you to block access to unsanctioned apps by using your existing on-premises security appliances.
 Use the Generate block script call to get a dedicated block script and import it to your appliance.

-The following is a list of discovery requests:
+The following lists the supported requests:

 - [Initiate file upload](api-discovery-initiate.md)
 - [Perform file upload](api-discovery-perform.md)